ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 - : string list = []
 ```

-For `StringSet.empty`, you can see that the OCaml toplevel displays `<abstr>` instead of a displaying the actual value.
-This is a limitation of the toplevel.
-However, you can see that converting the string set to a list using `StringSet.to_list` results in the empty list.
+For `StringSet.empty`, you can see that the OCaml toplevel displays the placeholder `<abstr>` instead of the actual value.
+However, converting the string set to a list using `StringSet.to_list` results in an empty list.

 2. A set with a single element is created using `StringSet.singleton`:
 ```ocaml